Are You Hearing Comfortably?

 It can take months to buy a hearing aid and this is partly because many people and audiologists don’t know how much benefit to expect from a hearing aid.
 The technology is much more advanced than the fitting process and yet the industry still focuses on manufacturing and not on satisfying customers.

-If you would like to read articles I have written about hearing aids, please follow this link.
+If you would like to read articles I have written about hearing aids, please follow this link to see the publications listed below:

 - ENT News – the trade publication for the audiology sector.